A surface with representable $\text{CH}_{0}$-group but no universal zero-cycle: Preliminaries

 the base change of $X$ to $K$.
 Let $R$ be a discrete valuation ring with algebraically closed residue field $k$, and fix an algebraic closure $K$ of its fraction field.
 For a flat $R$-scheme $\mathcal{X} \to \Spec R,$ we denote by

 the special fibre and the geometric generic fibre, respectively.
-We say that $\mathcal{X} \to \Spec R$ is \emph{strictly semistable} if $\mathcal{X}$ is regular, $X_K$ is smooth, and $X_0$ is a reduced simple normal crossings divisor on $\mathcal{X}$; that is, the irreducible components of $X_0$ are smooth, and the scheme-theoretic intersection of any $r$ distinct components of $X_0$ is either empty or smooth and equidimensional of codimension $r$ in $\mathcal{X}$.
-The \emph{Chow group} of codimension-$i$ cycles on a variety $X$ modulo rational equivalence is denoted by $\CH^{i}(X)$.
+We say that $\mathcal{X} \to \Spec R$ is \emph{strictly semistable} if $\mathcal{X}$ is regular, $X_K$ is smooth, and $X_0$ is a reduced simple normal crossings divisor on $\mathcal{X}$; that is, the irreducible components of $X_0$ are smooth, and the scheme-theoretic intersection of any $r$ distinct components of $X_0$ is either empty or smooth and equidimensional of codimension $r$ in $\mathcal{X}$; see \cite[Definition 1.1]{Hartl2001SemistabilityAB}.
+The \emph{Chow group} of codimension-$i$ cycles on a variety $X/k$ modulo rational equivalence is denoted by $\CH^{i}(X)$ (or $\CH_{\dim X-i}(X)$).
+The \emph{degree map} is the homomorphism where $k(x_j)$ denotes the residue field of the closed point $x_j\in X$.
+The subgroup $\Ch(X)_{\hom}$ of nullhomologous $0$-cycles is defined as the kernel of the degree map.